 - Start making your arrangement by choosing loose and floppy evergreens to go around the edges of the Mason jar.
 Add a second ring just inside the first of a different type of greenery with a different texture such as broad leaves, variegated colors, berries, or flowers.

 - Next, add the decorative elements in the center.
 You can use garden or floral shop flowers, succulent cuttings attached to sticks, or other decorative elements on wire stakes.

 - Make sure that all of the leaves are trimmed off of flower stems before adding them to the arrangement.

 - Make a succulent flower by cutting off the top of an echeveria, crassula, or aeonium and adding floral wire as a stem.
 Choose a fairly thick wire that can hold the weight of the succulent leaves.
 Simply pierce the cut end of the succulent with the wire and it should hold it in place.
 When you are finished your arrangement you can replant the succulents and grow them again (see how here and here).

 - Make pinecone flowers by wrapping some floral wire around the base of a pinecone and leaving the ends of the wire long.
 Twist the wires together to make a stake and add it into the arrangement.

 Holiday Arrangement Care

-Change the water in your arrangement every 2 to 3 days by simply pouring the water through the holes in the silicone lid.
+Change the water in your arrangement every two to three days by simply pouring the water through the holes in the silicone lid.
 Refill the water through the same holes.
-The greenery will last quite a long time in this arrangement so as the flowers begin to wilt, remove them and replace them with fresh ones.
+The greenery will last quite a long time in this arrangement, so as the flowers begin to wilt, remove them and replace them with fresh ones.